Miss Hawaii Teen USA

 Kelly Hu was the first Hawaii teen to cross over to Miss Hawaii USA, and she was also the most successful.
-Only three other Teens have competed at Miss USA.
+Only four other Teens have competed at Miss USA.

-Sabrina Calma of Maui was crowned Miss Hawaii Teen USA 2025 on March 22, 2025 at the Hawaii Convention Center in Honolulu.
-She represented Hawaii in Miss Teen USA 2025.
+Olivia Tom of Maui was crowned Miss Hawaii Teen USA 2026 on May 15, 2026 at the Hawaii Convention Center in Honolulu.
+She will represent Hawaii in Miss Teen USA 2026.